Ilene Woods: Early life

-Jacquelyn Ruth Woods was born on May 5, 1929 in Portsmouth, New Hampshire.
+Jacqueline Ruth Woods was born on May 5, 1929 in Portsmouth, New Hampshire.
 Her mother worked behind the scenes of films, taking Woods with her.
 As a little girl, Woods dreamed about becoming a schoolteacher, but her mother wanted her to become a singer.
 By 1944, she gained her own radio program.
 During World War II, she toured with Paul Whiteman and the Army Air Forces Orchestra.

 Career

 Disney

-In 1948, two of her songwriter friends, Mack David and Jerry Livingston, called Woods to record "Bibbidi-Bobbidi-Boo", "A Dream Is a Wish Your Heart Makes", and "So This is Love".
+In 1948, two of her songwriter friends, Mack David and Jerry Livingston, called Woods to record "A Dream Is a Wish Your Heart Makes", "Bibbidi-Bobbidi-Boo", and "So This is Love".
 Soon, the songs were presented to Walt Disney so that they could be used in the English version of Cinderella.
 Walt Disney heard the demo recordings, and two days later asked Ilene to voice the star role of Cinderella.
 She gladly accepted the role, surprised that she had won against more than 300 others who had auditioned.
 She said in an interview for Classic Film, "Seeing it [the film] in its new form was breathtaking for me.
 It's so beautiful.
 The color is magnificent, it just took my breath away, it was so wonderful.
 I sort of forget when I'm watching the movie that I had anything to do with it.
 Yet, it brings back so many beautiful memories of working with the wonderful artists and working with Walt mostly.
 It brings back wonderful, wonderful memories."
 To promote Cinderella, Woods voiced Snow White in the 1949 Disney audiobook release of Snow White and the Seven Dwarfs.
 Woods sang for President Franklin D. Roosevelt at his home in Hyde Park.
 She also sang at the White House for President Truman, after singing for soldiers and sailors.
 Woods retired from show business in 1972, but she continued to appear at occasional autograph shows.